 1.15.
-This Safety Guide consists of seven sections and two annexes.
 Section 2 provides recommendations on the management system for a research reactor as it relates to ageing management.
-Section 3 presents the basic concepts and explanations of the terms used in this Safety Guide, and an overview of ageing effects and their relation to safety at research reactors.
+Section 3 presents the basic concepts and explanations of the terms used in this Safety Guide and an overview of ageing effects and their relation to safety at research reactors.
 Section 4 provides recommendations on proactive considerations on ageing during the various stages of the lifetime of a research reactor.
 Section 5 provides recommendations on the elements of a systematic programme for ageing management, and on implementation of the associated actions and activities.
-Section 6 provides recommendations on management of obsolescence at a research reactor.
-Section 7 provides recommendation on the coordination of ageing management with other programme and technical areas, such as maintenance, periodic testing and inspection, periodic safety review, equipment qualification, design basis reconstitution, configuration management and continued safe operation.
+Section 6 provides recommendations on the management of obsolescence at a research reactor.
+Section 7 provides recommendations on the coordination of ageing management with other programmes and technical areas, such as maintenance, periodic testing and inspection; periodic safety review; equipment qualification; design basis reconstitution; configuration management; and continued safe operation.

 1.16.
 Annex I presents information on degradation mechanisms and their effects for different categories of service conditions.
-Annex II provides an example of screening of SSCs for ageing management purposes for open pool, light water and heavy water moderated research reactors.
+Annex II provides an example of a typical SSC screening methodology for ageing management purposes for open pool, light water and heavy water moderated research reactors.